How to Teach the Child to Get Dressed On Their Own: All Secrets

 The child dresses and undresses independently.
 An adult helps them to tie their shoelaces, as well as to fasten and unfasten the side and back zippers.

-The child can tie their shoelaces on their own.
+The child can tie their own shoelaces.
 They fold clothes neatly in the closet and can monitor its cleanliness.

 6 years old